-Right from the stage of appointment booking, the healthcare process goes through multiple people representing various departments.
-With many people involved, it is natural for manual errors to occur.
+Right from the appointment booking stage, the healthcare process goes through multiple people representing various departments.
+With so many people involved in the process, the likelihood of a data entry mistake or some other mishap is pretty high.
 Mistakes on medical bills cost hospitals a whopping $68 billion annually.
-Not only this, billing errors result in overcharges of 26% on average.
+Not only that, but billing errors result in overcharges of 26% on average.

 What is Medical Billing Software?

-Medical billing software is a solution that automates healthcare invoicing.
-Healthcare organizations and billing companies deploy the software to improve reimbursement rates significantly, optimize revenue, and sustain the financial trends of the businesses.
-Medical billing software streamlines the operations in a healthcare organization in multiple ways, including:
+Medical billing software is a type of healthcare software that automates healthcare invoicing.
+Healthcare organizations and billing companies deploy these solutions to improve reimbursement rates significantly, optimize revenue, and sustain the financial trends of the businesses.
+Medical billing software solution streamline the operations in a healthcare organization in multiple ways, including:

 - These systems are fully integrated with EHRs, which reduces the chances of manual error and presents data in a better way in a few clicks.

 - Claim scrubbing functionality helps boost the first-pass acceptance rate by inspecting claims for edits before final submissions.

 - Automated claim worklists help billers to stay focused on serving patients

 - When integrated with the clearinghouse, billers submit claims to several payers using the interface and faster reimbursement.

 Some of the challenges that you can solve with medical billing software include:

 - Fragmented workflow slows down the overall process with billing errors and claims denials.